navcoin/navcoin-core/doc/release-notes/release-notes-4.5.0-additional-testing-notes/modified-coldstaking-client-notes-4.5.0.md

 Based on the modifications above, blocks staked by the modified wallet will be rejected by the network.

-## 3) Modified staking wallet to spend inputs
+## 3. Modified staking wallet to spend inputs

-#### Aim & wallet setup:
+#### Aim:
-To test whether a modified wallet with a staking key can spend cold-staking inputs
+To test whether a modified wallet with a staking key can spend cold-staking inputs.

+#### Wallet setup:
 The subject wallet holds:
-- The staking private key to a cold-staking address
+- The staking private key to a cold-staking address.

 Coins are held in the cold-staking address only.
 There are no other coins in any other addresses held by the wallet.